hysds/otello/README.md

 * importing the `otello` library
     * `import otello` and `otello.initialize()`

-It will prompt the user to enter the HySDS host and parameters for authentication (will be implemented in the future)
+It will prompt the user to enter the HySDS host and parameters for authentication
 ```bash
 $ otello init
 HySDS host (current value: https://###.##.###.###/):